bi0id/TWRP_u20/README.md

-# TWRP_u20
+# TWRP_U20
-unofficial twrp u20 config
+unofficial twrp U20 config

-just create "prebuilts" folder, and move there your "kernel" file
+just create "prebuilts" folder, and move there your "kernel" file. i can't upload it